unioslo/zabbix-cli/README.md

 use_auth_token_file = true
 ```

-The location of the config file can be changed in the config file:
+The location of the auth token file can be changed in the config file:

 ```toml
 [app]